abdallahbaffa/Meditracker/README.md

 # Meditracker-DDPD-Year-13-Project
-This is the repository of My Substantial DDPD Year 13 Project, I know I can do this.
+This is the repository of the substantial DDPD Year 13 Meditracker Project, I know I can do this.